wp-plugins/issuupress/readme.txt

 - **ctitle=""** : Title to print on top of the list of pdf files.
 Default: "Pick a PDF file to read"
 - **height="480"** : Controls the viewer 's height dimension.
 In pixels.
 Default: "480".
 - **bgcolor="FFFFFF"** : Controls the viewer background color.
 In hexadecimal.
 Default :"FFFFFF".
+- **img="false"** : Set this to a number will display the thumbnail of each pdf at the provided width (ex: img="120" will display the thumbnail at the width of 120px).

 == Changelog ==

+= 1.2.0 =
+- New option: show a message when no pdf is returned.
+- New shortcode attribute "img" that can be used to display pdf thumbnails (suggested by Adam Lazzarato).
+Set the img to the desired width (ex: img="120" will display the thumbnail at the width of 120px).
+- Removed an incoherence that could make it that no pdf would be displayed if no tag was provided.
+Sorry about that.

 = 1.1.1. =
 - Fixed the tag not actually filtering anything (duh!).